 I consider straddling several cultures and beliefs both challenging and gratifying.

-I consider being from nowhere and everywhere a gift and an asset.
+I consider being from nowhere and everywhere a conundrum and an asset.

 It makes me who I am today!

 Because of this background, I can make any place in the world feel like home.

 More importantly, I have had to learn to create a home inside of myself, so that I can feel at home anywhere.

 Feeling at home in my own body and in myself is ultimately from where I come.